shamikh-sameer/Indeed-job-scraper/README.md

 # Indeed Job Scraper 🕵️‍♂️

 A simple web scraper that extracts job listings from Indeed using Selenium and undetected-chromedriver.
-This was built as a mini-project to showcase my **web scraping skills**.

 ## Features
 - Scrapes job postings (title, company, location, etc.)